 As a reminder, the conditions of a CUA and Concession contract require guides and/or boat operators to submit completed Activity Reports and Charter Fishing Survey Logbook Forms monthly, to be received not later than the 5th of every month for the previous month for all activity including fishing activity conducted within Glacier Bay National Park & Preserve.
-This includes activity in the areas of North Passage and Icy Strait just outside Glacier Bay Proper as well as areas in North Inian Pass, Dundas Bay (CUA use allowed only between September 1-May 31), Icy Passage, Excursion Inlet and park waters out to three miles offshore along Glacier Bay National Park's outer coast.
-You can click on the "View Park Map" link at the Glacier Bay National Park web page to view the extent of the park boundaries http://www.nps.gov/glba.
-You can also request laminated NPS statistical area maps for your guides and permitted vessels by contacting Chad Soiseth at 697-2659 or by email: (e-mail us).
+This includes activity in the areas of North Passage and Icy Strait just outside Glacier Bay Proper as well as areas in North Inian Pass, Dundas Bay (CUA use allowed only between September 1-May 31), Icy Passage, Excursion Inlet, and park waters out to three miles offshore along Glacier Bay National Park's outer coast.
+To obtain a laminated NPS statistical area map for your guides and permitted vessels contact Chad Soiseth at 907-697-2659 or e-mail us

 If no fishing activity occurred in the prior month please note "No fishing" during relevant month in an email or on the submitted blank Logbook Form.
-Please submit completed forms and/or associated information to Concessions Specialist Marilyn Trump at the park address or by FAX (907.697.2654) or email (e-mail us).
+Please submit completed forms and/or associated information to Concessions Specialist Melanie Berg at the park address or by FAX (907.697.2654) or e-mail us.

-Contact Concessions Specialists Marilyn Trump or Melanie Berg by e-mail or telephone (907) 697-2230 for more information.
+Contact Concessions Specialist Melanie Berg by e-mail or telephone (907) 697-2230 for more information.